ocaraballo107/progressive-feature-for-linear-regression/README.md

 ## Background

 Linear Regression is a common machine learning technique used for predicting a continuous target variable based on one or more input features.
 Feature selection plays a crucial role in building accurate and interpretable regression models.
 This approach focuses on systematically selecting and combining features to improve the model's predictive performance.
+The file Project_II.pdf includes the process for the first attempt to solve this problem.
+The code found on this repo is the second version of it with many improvements.

 ## Requirements